 Innovation policy provides an incentive for continuous renewal

 Innovation plays an important role as an engine for renewal and productivity.
-The aim of the innovation policy is to ensure that Finland can provide an operating environment encouraging enterprises to bold innovation, renewal and international growth.
+The Finnish innovation policy aims to create an environment that encourages enterprises to bold innovation, renewal and international growth.

 Education and skills are the foundation for innovation.
 The aim of innovation policy is that new information generated by human inventiveness is used and deployed in all areas of society.
-Finland’s innovation policy draws it strength from a wide field of different sectors.
-Development of traditional technologies and a broad range of non-technology competence are used as instruments for economic growth and well-being.
+Finland’s innovation policy draws it strength from a wide field of sectors.
+Development of traditional technologies and a broad range of non-technological skills are used as instruments for economic growth and wellbeing.
 Digitalisation and the growing importance of services in the economy highlight the role of intangible value creation and offer new ways of creating value.

 Public sector enables and encourages innovation

 Innovations are created at interfaces of different types of expertise

 Solutions that make use of new approaches are created when experts from different fields cooperate and question old practices through networks and ecosystems.
 Collaboration of enterprises, universities and research institutes refine science, knowledge and skills into innovations and wellbeing.
 In addition to maintaining domestic networks, enterprises must also actively seek new expertise and knowledge through international cooperation.

 Renewal requires new thinking and new operating methods

 As the competitive environment is becoming tougher, enterprises should seek new ways of creating innovation.
-For example, making use of users’ views, involving users in the innovation process are examples of new ways of creating innovation.
-Addressing major social challenges or the research findings produced by universities and research institutions may provide new impetus to innovation.
-Digitalisation is also providing unprecedented opportunities for new business.
+Incorporating the views of end-users and involving them in the innovation process are examples of new ways of creating innovation.
+Addressing major social challenges or harnessing universities’ and research institutes’ findings can also serve as triggers of innovation.
+Digitalisation and utilisation of open information, too, provide unprecedented opportunities for new kinds of business.

 Innovation is the tool that allows the public sector to renew its operating approaches.
 The aim of the public sector is to produce higher-quality public services in a more cost-effective manner.
 One way of doing this is to purchase more innovative services through public procurement or by implementing innovative public procurement.